All Available Url Components

 root

-There are situations where it can be very helpful to get the root
+There are situations where it can be very helpful to get the root as it's

 called here.
 It returns everything that comes before the path component.